Kitchen God: Other stories

-Another possible story of the "Stove god" is believed to have appeared soon after the invention of the brick stove.
+Another origin story of the Stove God is believed to have appeared soon after the invention of the brick stove.
 The Kitchen God was originally believed to have resided in the stove and only later took on human form.
-During the Han dynasty, it is believed that a poor farmer named Yin Zifang, was surprised by the Kitchen God who appeared on Lunar New Year as he was cooking his breakfast.
+During the Han dynasty, it is believed that a poor farmer named Yin Zifang, was surprised by the Kitchen God who appeared on Chinese New Year as he was cooking his breakfast.
 Yin Zifang decided to sacrifice his only yellow sheep.
 In doing so, he became rich and decided that every winter he would sacrifice one yellow sheep in order to display his deep gratitude.

 Worship and customs

+The Stove God is generally not a god of "the culinary arts", and his role revolves more around morality and conduct of the family.

 Traditionally, every Chinese household would have a paper effigy or a plaque of Zao Jun and his wife (who writes down everything that is said in the household over the year for her husband's report to Jade Emperor) above the fireplace in the kitchen.
 This tradition is still widely practiced, and Zao Jun was the most highly worshiped god of those who protect the household and family.
-Offerings of food and incense are made to Zao Jun on his birthday (the third day of the eighth lunar month) and also on the twenty third day (or twenty fourth day) of the twelfth lunar month, which marks his return to Heaven to give his New Year's report to the Jade Emperor.
+Offerings of food and incense are made to Zao Jun on his birthday (the third day of the eighth lunisolar month) and also on the twenty third day (or twenty fourth day) of the twelfth lunisolar month, which marks his return to Heaven to give his New Year's report to the Jade Emperor.
 On this day, the lips of Zao Jun's paper effigy are often smeared with honey to sweeten his words to Yu Huang (Jade Emperor), or to keep his lips stuck together.
 After this, the effigy will be burnt and replaced by a new one on New Year's Day.
 Firecrackers are often lit as well, to speed him on his way to heaven.
 If the household has a statue or a nameplate of Zao Jun it will be taken down and cleaned on this day for the new year.